OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/05-oled-changing-settings.md

 // this tutorial will show how to change how the OLED displays the images on it based on text-based user input
 // we'll be scrolling the display contents as well as dimming and inverting the display, let's jump in.

+## The OLED's Settings

+// brief intro of each of the available settings we will adjust:
+//  * brightness
+//  * color inversion
+//  * horizontal+diagonal scrolling

 ## Building the Circuit

 // keep the oled plugged in